Hezbollah warns of chaos, civil war in Lebanon

 Nasrallah praised the protest movement for forcing the government to agree a state budget without new taxes and “unprecedented” reforms including draft laws to lift banking secrecy, recover looted wealth and fight corruption.

-But he also said the demonstrations that began spontaneously had in recent days been exploited by regional and international foes.
+But he also said the demonstrations that began spontaneously had been exploited by regional and international foes.

-He reiterated Hezbollah’s rejection of the resignation of the Hariri government and any move to topple its Christian ally, President Michel Aoun, saying this would leave a void.
+He reiterated Hezbollah’s rejection of the resignation of the Hariri government and any move to topple Hezbollah’s Christian ally, President Michel Aoun, saying this would leave a void.

 “In view of the difficult financial, economic and living situation in the country, in view of security and political tensions that are prevailing in the region ... a vacuum will lead to chaos, to collapse,” Nasrallah said.

-Referring to countrywide roadblocks, he said if Lebanon remained crippled and shut down, people including the army would not get their wages and eventually Lebanon would be plunged into complete chaos.
+He said if Lebanon remained shut down by the protests, people including the army would not get their wages and the country would be plunged into complete chaos.

 “I am afraid that there are those who want to take our country and generate social, security and political tensions and to take it to civil war,” Nasrallah said.